ersatzio/ersatzio.github.io/_posts/2018-04-24-dependency-visualizer.md

 published: true
 ---

-[Here is an interactive visualization of our TMForum Open API dependency map](/depviz).
+Today we've released [an interactive visualization of our TMForum Open API dependency map](/depviz).
 Select an API node and drag it around to see how it's connected to all of the other TMForum Open APIs.
-It's an unreasonably fun way to prioritize your TMForum backlog 😄
+It's an unreasonably fun way to see your TMForum dependencies 😄

-When we sat down to build TMForum mocks for [the backlog you voted on](https://docs.google.com/forms/d/e/1FAIpQLSfSe94015z7HtFO7HCyavmtcLdF3ogxaWvUMMstmlPX-2GDJQ/viewform) we started with discovery.
-To build the dependency map we extracted metadata from the TMForum Open API specifications manually.
-We then generated the visualization tool from that metadata.

-Mapping the graph of dependencies within the TMForum Open APIs helped us invest our time more wisely.
-If there's an API several other backlog APIs depended on, we move that dependency to the front of the backlog.
-If there's a dependency that is important to the ecosystem, but not important to our downstream consumers (like Party Management), we deprioritize it.
+When planning a large API development program there are first- and second- order requirements.
+The direct needs of the consumers of your APIs are first-order requirements: "as a consumer of the enterprise API platform, I would like to retrieve fulfillment information", for example.
+The dependencies of those first-order requirements are, of course, second-order: "the Customer Management API depends on the Party Management API", for example.

+When you, our community, [voted on the order](https://docs.google.com/forms/d/e/1FAIpQLSfSe94015z7HtFO7HCyavmtcLdF3ogxaWvUMMstmlPX-2GDJQ/viewform) that we should build mock TMForum implementations, you gave us our first-order requirements.
+Then we went about solving for our second-order requirements.

+We wanted to do this in a general way, so we manually extracted metadata from the TMForum Open API specifications which defined a complete TMForum dependency graph.
+We then used this information to prioritize our backlog: not just what you asked us for, but also the most efficient order for us to build it.

+Thoughts?

-You can plan your TMForum build investments in the same way, and we'd like to help.
-[Get in touch with me](mailto:alex@ersatz.io) (alex@ersatz.io) if you'd like your own copy of the dependency metadata, and [head over to our main page](http://ersatz.io/) to sign up for future updates.
+[Get in touch with me](mailto:alex@ersatz.io) (alex@ersatz.io), especially if you'd like your own copy of our dependency metadata to prioritize your work.
+And [head over to our main page](http://ersatz.io/) to sign up for future updates.

-Have fun playing with the dependency visualization!
+Have fun playing with the visualizer!